Devofficial31/Assignmet-2/README.md

 # Assignmet-2

-#Task1

 This repository contains two simple Python programs that demonstrate basic programming concepts such as input/output, conditionals, loops, and arithmetic operations.

-Project 1: Check Even or Odd
+#Task1: Check Even or Odd

 Description :